TheWildebeest/ia/README.md

   - Create a store
   - Dispatch a 'Dashboard loaded' event
   - Add an effect to listen to actions of type 'Dashboard loaded' and fetch the dashboard data
+  - DataService could then be moved to store and any data processing moved into reducer or done in the effect

 ---
 #### **Schema**: